-This Cuban Style Picadillo recipe consists of flavorful ground beef, spices, green olives, and raisins cooked in a delicious tomato sauce.
+This Puerto Rican Picadillo recipe consists of flavorful ground beef, spices, green olives, and raisins cooked in a delicious tomato sauce.
 It’s the perfect 30 minute meal!

 Picadillo is an essential recipe for a Latin kitchen.
 You can think of it as a Latin style chili with no beans and lots of sabor!
 It’s not only a delicious and fast dinner option, but it’s the typical stuffing/filling for many delish Latin dishes like rellenos de papa and empanadas.
-This Cuban style picadillo recipe is very versatile, and I think it’s the perfect combo of sweet and savory.
-The Cuban flair comes from the addition of plump raisins, which add a chewy sweetness that balances with the tangy olives and savory beef.
+This Puerto Rican picadillo recipe is very versatile, and I think it’s the perfect combo of sweet and savory.
+The flair in this recipe comes from the addition of plump raisins, which add a chewy sweetness that balances with the tangy olives and savory beef.

 The raisins are my husband’s favorite part, he just can’t get enough of the sweet and salty combo!
-Picadillo is really a one pot wonder with a ton of flavor, and it’s ridiculously easy to make.
+Puerto Rican picadillo is really a one pot wonder with a ton of flavor, and it’s ridiculously easy to make.
 This is also the perfect recipe to start with if you’re looking to dabble with Latin flavors and spices in your kitchen, so go for it!

 What exactly is Picadillo?